-Kleinia stapeliiformis, a member of the Asteraceae or daisy family, has a red flowerhead comprising only disc florets (the tiny closely clustered flowers that make up the central, usually flat part of any daisy) and no ray florets (flowers with one petal at the margin of the flowerhead).
+Kleinia stapeliiformis, a member of the Asteraceae or daisy family, has a red flowerhead comprising only disc florets (the tiny closely clustered flowers that make up the central, usually flat part of any daisy).
+There are no ray florets (flowers with one petal-like protrusion at the margin of the flowerhead).
 This species is also succulent, unlike so many of the admired South African daisies that are soft herbs or woody shrubs.

 This plant is one of the 17 species that were moved from the Senecio genus to Kleinia in the 1980s (www.desert-tropicals.com).